The Portugal Golden Visa investment funds route is one of the fastest and most tax-efficient ways to start your journey to EU citizenship.

 Some funds make extension decisions by holding a democratic vote among all investors.
 We recommend that you check this point with all your funds of interest before deciding to invest.

-In practice, that means you can continue your life outside of Portugal, safe in the knowledge that your investment is accumulating the years to make you eligible for citizenship – while hopefully bringing you a good financial return in the process.
+You can continue your life outside Portugal, as your investment builds up the years to make you eligible for citizenship – while hopefully bringing you good returns in the process.
 It’s a win-win.

 FAQs: Portugal Golden Visa Investment Funds

-If you have another question that isn’t listed here, please contact us.
+If you have another question about funds that isn’t listed here, please contact us.

 Why did Portugal create the investment funds route?